Rule 3701-84-31 | General personnel/staffing - adult cardiac catheterization service.

 (iii) Assisting with indicator dilution studies.

-(H) Respiratory therapists and critical care staff shall be immediately available at all times to care for patients.
+(H) Respiratory therapists and critical care staff will be immediately available at all times to care for patients.

-(I) Biomedical, electronic, and radiation safety experts shall be involved in maintaining the equipment utilized by the service.
+(I) Biomedical, electronic, and radiation safety experts will be involved in maintaining the equipment utilized by the service.